AshtonMH474/RecroWebsite/content/pages/values.md

         icon: FaQuestionCircle
         description: >
           We see possibilities where others see limitations.
 We embrace creativity and innovation to envision new possibilities and solutions.
-          We work to challenge the status quo, transform traditional approaches, and continuously seek ways to improve and evolve.
         allContentLink: learn more
         content: ''
       - title: Value